Stretching is a fundamental part of our conditioning

 - The environment – Continuous exposure to conditions / agents harmful to our organism can damage our body and limit its capabilities

-- Psychological conditioning – Our body is strictly connected with our moods (much more than we can imagine), stress is able to stiffen our muscles, tendons (etc.)
+- Psychological conditioning – Our body is strictly connected with our moods (much more than we can imagine), stress is able to stiffen our muscles, tendons (etc.) without even realizing it

 - Correct execution of training exercises – Bad positioning, wrong methods, unbalanced physical efforts, the absence of warm-up (etc.) can cause chronic pain and stiffness

-- The results will come – Not all the people are equal but, with determination, everyone (with much or less fatigue / time) can reach a good level of flexibility (more than sufficient for fighting)
+- The results will come – Not all the people are equal but with determination, everyone (with much or less fatigue / time) can reach a good level of flexibility (more than sufficient for fighting)

-- Let’s do not worry – Sometimes it seems to get worse, we do not have to give up, it’s absolutely normal (not every day we can reach our top performance, let’s try to find the reasons patiently)
+- Let’s do not worry – Sometimes it seems to get worse, we do not have to give up, it’s absolutely normal (not every day we can reach our top performance, let’s try to find the causes patiently)

 Author: Master Kongling